 Our executive compensation programs are intended to emphasize a pay-for-performance philosophy that supports our business strategy and seeks to align the interests of our executives with our shareholders.
-Accordingly, we reward named executive officers when we achieve short- and long-term performance objectives and scale compensation down when we do not achieve those objectives.
-These programs are designed to compensate our named executive officers for their contributions to our short- and long-term growth and profitability and the enhancement of shareholder value.
+Accordingly, we reward named executive officers when we achieve short- and long-term performance objectives and scale down compensation when we do not achieve those objectives.
+These programs are designed to compensate our named executive officers for their contributions to our short- and long-term growth and profitability and their efforts to increase shareholder value.

-We implement our pay-for-performance philosophy through a combination of base pay, short-term incentives and long-term incentives.
+We implement our pay-for-performance philosophy primarily through a combination of base salary, short-term incentives and long-term incentives.
 Our long-term incentives are in the form of equity awards and are generally granted as performance shares.
-Equity awards represent the majority of each named executive officer's compensation as a percentage of total target compensation (base, short-term and long-term incentives).
+Equity awards represent the majority of each named executive officer's compensation as a percentage of total target compensation (base salary, short-term and long-term incentives).